 Importance of International Payments

 Globalisation and the rise of digitalisation have changed the way institutions worldwide interact with each other.
-As a result, a truly global marketplace has been created, and moving capital, goods, and services across borders is now easier than ever.
+As a result, a truly global marketplace has been created, and moving capital, goods, and services across borders are now easier than ever.
 That is why it comes as no surprise that, according to Juniper Research, the transaction value of B2B cross-border payments is expected to exceed $42.7 trillion in 2026, compared to $34 trillion in 2021.

 Consequently, the need for B2B international payments is expected to increase, so it’s essential to understand how these methods work and in what way they can affect your business.
 In this article, Evaldas Karčauskis, our Business Development Manager is going to talk about different aspects of cross-border payments so that your business can operate internationally and grow.